KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 ### Image Grid Visualization
 Using the `image_grid()` function, we randomly selected 25 samples from the 2000 images to display a diverse range of expressions.
 These were plotted using `matplotlib` subplots to create an informative image grid.

-### Pixel Intensity Histograms
-For pixel intensity analysis, we flattened an image from a `[1x48x48]` tensor to a `[1x2304]` tensor.
-The pixel values were then distributed across 256 bins and visualized using the `matplotlib hist()` function to assess the distribution of pixel intensities.

 ### Combined Image and Histogram Grids
 The `image_hist_grids()` function was developed to concurrently exhibit a 5x5 grid of images alongside their respective histograms.
 Although it incorporates the functionality of the aforementioned `image_grid()` and `pixel_intensity()` functions, it does not call them directly due to the complexity of returning plots within `matplotlib` subplots.